 Academics 7.3:1

-Professors 4.0:1
+Professors 3.9:1

-Professional Support 12.8:1
+Professional Services 12.3:1

-The concentration of lower paid employees in the professional support group - cleaning services, catering, security officers - significantly impacts the total pay multiple of the Vice-Chancellor to the whole workforce.
+The concentration of lower paid employees in the professional services group - cleaning services, catering, security officers - significantly impacts the total pay multiple of the Vice-Chancellor to the whole workforce.
 It is important to note that this cohort of employees are outsourced in some other institutions, again making a true comparison difficult.

-The basic pay multiple of the Vice-Chancellor and the median earnings of the Institution's whole workforce is 8.3:1.
+The basic pay multiple of the Vice-Chancellor and the median earnings of the Institution's whole workforce is 8.6:1.

 The Vice-Chancellor's basic salary sits at just above the midpoint of the market and is determined by a number of factors including the demands of the role, organisational size, environment and income as well as the performance of the individual.
-The Committee noted the importance of ensuring that NTU remained competitive and rewarded exceptional, evidenced performance as well as being able to retain and motivate to ensure the future success of the University.